COVID-19 Vaccination information

-If you have had another vaccine, for example the influenza vaccination, in the 14 days before your COVID-19 vaccine appointment please let us know as we may need to reschedule your appointment.
+If you have had another vaccine in the 14 days before your COVID-19 vaccine appointment please let us know as we may need to reschedule your appointment.

 What to expect after your vaccination

 The AstraZeneca vaccine is given in two doses 12 weeks apart, and the Pfizer vaccine is given in two doses 3 weeks apart.
 The nurse will advise when you are due for the second instalment of the COVID-19 vaccination and you can schedule your appointment after your first dose.